storybuilder-org/StoryBuilder-Manual/manual.md/manual.md

 ![][Scrivener-Reports-File-Picker]

-When the reports are done:    MISSING IMAGE: C:/dev/src/User Manual/Screenshots/Scrivener Reports Generated Status Message.png  you can open your Scrivener project.
+When the reports are done:  ![][Research-Scrivener-Reports-Generated-Status-Message]

+You can open your Scrivener project.
 You’ll see a set of nodes added to the Binder, which contain your reports:

 ![][Scrivener-Binder-with-StoryCAD-Outline]